pwncollege/linux-luminarium/commands/find/DESCRIPTION.md

-So now we know how to list, read, and create files.
+Now that we know how to list, read, and create files, let's learn how to find them using the `find` command!
-But how do we find them?
-We use the `find` command!

-The `find` command takes optional arguments describing the search criteria and the search location.
-If you don't specify a search criteria, `find` matches every file.
-If you don't specify a search location, `find` uses the current working directory (`.`).
-For example:
+The `find` command allows us to search for files based on various criteria in a specified location.
+If no location is provided, `find` starts its search from the current directory (`.`).
+Here's how it works:

+1. **Basic Usage**: Without any specific criteria, `find` lists all files and directories recursively.

 ```console
 hacker@dojo:~$ mkdir my_directory